Sn0wbird/Sn0wbird/README.md

 ### Hi there 👋

+I'm Helen, aka Sn0wbird :dove:, and I'm part of the Deal Desk Function at GitHub!

+I’m currently being onboarded, but you can reach out to me directly, or raise an issue on the Deal Desk repository 👇 https://github.com/github/Deal-Desk/issues

 <!--
 **Sn0wbird/Sn0wbird** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.